awsdocs/aws-iot-docs/developerguide/auto-register-device-cert.md

 **Note**
 The auto\-registration status is not shown in the list of certificate authorities\.
 To see the auto\-registration status of a certificate authority, you must open the **Details** page of the certificate authority\.

-## Configure a CA Certificate to Support Automatic Registration \(CLI\)<a name="enable-auto-registration-cli"></a>
+## Configure a CA certificate to support automatic registration \(CLI\)<a name="enable-auto-registration-cli"></a>

-If you have already registered your CA certificate with AWS IoT, use the [docs.aws.amazon.comcli/latest/reference/iot/update-ca-certificate.html](docs.aws.amazon.comcli/latest/reference/iot/update-ca-certificate.html) command to set `autoRegistrationStatus` of the CA certificate to `ENABLE`\.
+If you have already registered your CA certificate with AWS IoT, use the [https://docs.aws.amazon.com/cli/latest/reference/iot/update-ca-certificate.html](https://docs.aws.amazon.com/cli/latest/reference/iot/update-ca-certificate.html) command to set `autoRegistrationStatus` of the CA certificate to `ENABLE`\.

 ```
 aws iot update-ca-certificate \